isomerpages/moe-fuhuasec/pages/Sexuality Education.md

 7\.
 Through the Sexuality Education lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.

-To find out more about the Sexuality Education lessons that will be taught in 2023 at Fuhua Secondary School, view this document: [](/files/SEd%20Curriculum.pdf)
+To find out more about the Sexuality Education lessons that will be taught in 2023 at Fuhua Secondary School, view this document [here]([here](/files/SEd%20Curriculum.pdf)

 **_eTeens_** **Programme**: